Scope - May 2019

 The Regulator, in his capacity as Director of Gas, subsequently established an advisory committee under section 15 of the Gas Act 2000 (Gas Act) in February 2002 – the Gas Customer Consultative Committee.
 That body had the role of providing the Regulator with input on issues affecting gas customers.
 The Minister for Infrastructure, Energy and Resources appointed organisations to the Committee.

 In 2004, The Treasurer and the Minister supported the Regulator’s recommendation to the merger of the Electricity and Gas Consultative Committees to form a single committee, the Energy Customer Consultative Committee, to advise the Regulator on issues of importance to electricity customers and gas customers.

 In 2009, the Treasurer and the Minister supported the Regulator’s further recommendation to expand the role of the ECCC to advise the Regulator on customer issues relating to the water and sewerage sector.
 The name of the Committee has been changed to the OTTER Customer Consultative Committee (OCCC).

 The Economic Regulator Amendment Act 2015, (ERA Act) also implemented changes to the ESI Act and Water and Sewerage Industry Act 2008 (W&SI Act) to enable the Regulator to appoint members to any committees that he or she establishes and the terms and conditions of appointment (whilst still maintaining the Treasurer/ministerial approval process as an option).

-The Chair of the OCCC will be the Tasmanian Economic Regulator or its nominated representative.
+The Chair of the OCCC is the Tasmanian Economic Regulator or its nominated representative.

-The following organisations have been appointed to the Committee for a three-year term:
+The following organisations have been appointed to the Committee for a three-year term from 1 May 2019:

 - Anglicare Tasmania Inc